splunk/public-o11y-docs/gdi/monitors-network/statsd.rst

 Data points get a ``host`` dimension of the current host that the agent is running on, not the host from which the statsd metric was sent.
 For this reason, send statsd metrics to a local agent instance.
-If you don’t want the ``host`` dimension, you can set ``disableHostDimensions: true`` on the monitor configuration.
+If you don't want the ``host`` dimension, you can set ``disableHostDimensions: true`` on the monitor configuration.